linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/11 Chapter 11.md

 An outright loan is like a bond where a specified amount of money is borrowed (usually by an individual) and in return periodical interests are paid and at maturity the principal is paid.
 However, for corporation borrowers, loans are arranged differently.

 A line of credit is given to the corporation (say  \$1 million) for a period of time (say 1 year).
-During this year, the borrower (corporation) can take any amount out, known as draw, up to\$ 1 million.
+During this year, the borrower (corporation) can take any amount out, known as draw, up to $1 million.
 If the borrower has no use of the loan, it can prepay back to the credit line.
 After a year, usually such loan will be renewed and amount can be increased or decreased.

 The unused line of credit is called "unfunded" and the used is called "funded".
 At the beginning when the loan (line of credit) is granted, the whole amount is unfunded.
 To maintain this unfunded loan, the borrower must pay a fee to keep the line of credit alive (otherwise the line of credit will be canceled).
 After a draw, the amount of draw is called funded.
 Then the borrower must pay an interest on the funded loan as a straight loan.
 Certainly, the borrower can cancel the line of credit at any time.

-In summary, by paying a fee (for the unfunded part of the loan) or an interest (for the funded part of the loan), the borrower enjoys the following options: option to draw,
+In summary, by paying a fee (for the unfunded part of the loan) or an interest (for the funded part of the loan), the borrower enjoys the following options:

+- option to draw
 - option to prepay, and
 - option to term-out (which is modeled differently separately)